 CloudStor is an AARNet developed and supported service that enables AARNet customers and the wider community to quickly and securely sync, share and store files using the high-speed AARNet network.

-Nectar offers a helper command called cloudstor-setup for users who wish to make their CloudStor storage available on their Nectar virtual machine.
+The Nectar Research Cloud offers a helper command called cloudstor-setup for users who wish to make their CloudStor storage available on their Nectar virtual machine.
 It walks you though the setup procedure, and mounts your CloudStor storage to /cloudstor within your instance.

 When logged into your Nectar virtual machine, start the setup by typing cloudstor-setup at the command prompt, which will begin the setup.
 This command is available on Nectar official images, build after 2018-10-10.
 See the table below for more information.